 On Sept.
 11, the National Day of Service, the AARP Hawaii office volunteered to put together kits that will be used by Red Cross volunteers to install smoke alarms in homes in Honolulu.

-The Hawaii Sound the Alarm campaign kicks off this month, which is National Preparedness Month.
-Volunteers will be installing smoke alarms on Oahu from 8 a.m. to noon on Saturday, Sept.
+The Hawaii Sound the Alarm campaign kicked off in September, National Preparedness Month.
+Volunteers installed smoke alarms on Oahu from 8 a.m. to noon on Saturday, Sept.
 23; Wednesday, Sept.
 27th; Saturday, Sept.
 30; and Saturday, Oct.
 7. The fall campaign was scaled back because of the hurricanes in Florida and Texas.
 But more smoke detectors will be installed in the spring.

 If you need a free smoke alarm, call the Red Cross at 739-8111 and leave a message with your name, number and address.

-Volunteers or groups wanting to volunteer can also e-mail Andrea Ritter at email@example.com.
-They are still looking for volunteers on Oct.
-7 and will need more volunteers and volunteer groups this spring.
+Volunteers or groups wanting to volunteer can also e-mail Andrea Ritter at firstname.lastname@example.org.
+They are still looking for volunteers and volunteer groups this spring.

 Donations to the Hawaii Sound the Alarm campaign are being taken online at https://www.crowdrise.com/STAHawaii or you can call 1-800-220-4095 and designate your gift to the Hawaii Sound the Alarm effort.